egnha/valaddin/README.md

 * Both [ensurer](https://github.com/smbache/ensurer) and
 [assertr](https://github.com/ropensci/assertr) provide a means of validating function values.
-Additionally, ensurer provides a replacement for `function()` that build functions with type-validated arguments.
+Additionally, ensurer provides an experimental replacement for `function()` that builds functions with type-validated arguments.

 * [typeCheck](https://github.com/jimhester/typeCheck), together with [Types for
 R](https://github.com/jimhester/types), enables the creation of functions with